 How product development often goes wrong

-What if 80% of your developments are not used?
+What if 80% of your product developments are not used?
 Ferdinand Goetzen, co-founder and CEO of Reveall helps you sell the right product to the right customer.
 He and his team are currently developing a platform that helps B2B-tech companies develop the products customers want.
 The key to building a strong growth business is knowing who your best customers are, and finding more.
 How do you do this?
 Ferdinand guides you from problem to solution.

 How product development often goes wrong today?
 According to Ferdinand, tech companies struggle with three common problems: